otdavies/Rapid/README.md

 -   `debug` (boolean, optional): Whether to include the debug log in the output.
 Defaults to false.

-### `find_string`
+### `search`

-Efficiently searches all files within a specified project directory for an exact string or pattern.
-Ideal for locating specific code snippets, configurations, or mentions across the entire codebase.
-Returns matches with surrounding context lines.
+🔍 **SEARCH FILES ACROSS ENTIRE PROJECT** - This is THE primary tool for finding ANY text, code, functions, variables, or content across ALL files in a project.
+Use this powerful search whenever you need to locate specific strings, code patterns, function names, variable declarations, import statements, configuration values, or ANY text content anywhere in the codebase.
+Essential for understanding existing code before making changes.
+Returns precise matches with helpful surrounding context lines.

 **Arguments:**